 No. Submitting your information is free and carries no obligation.
 You decide if and how to move forward.

 The right strategy depends on how far behind you are and what your goals are.
-Here are the main paths available to Florida homeowners:
+Here are the main paths available to Florida homeowners under the federal loss mitigation framework:

-Forbearance is typically easier to get before a Notice of Default is issued.
-If you've had a recent hardship and haven't missed payments yet — or have only missed one or two — this is worth exploring immediately.
+Forbearance is typically easier to obtain before the Notice of Default is issued and before the 12 C.F.R. § 1024.41(f) 120-day pre-suit threshold is crossed.
+If you've had a recent hardship, this is worth exploring immediately.

 Refinancing replaces your existing loan with a new one, ideally at a lower rate or with better terms.
 However, it requires a lender willing to approve you — which gets harder once you're delinquent.
 If you're only one payment behind and your credit hasn't suffered dramatically, refinancing may still be an option worth exploring quickly.

 If your home is worth less than you owe, a short sale lets you sell the property for its current market value, with the lender agreeing to accept less than the full balance.
-This avoids foreclosure on your record and may have fewer long-term consequences for your credit than a completed foreclosure.
+This avoids the § 45.031 foreclosure sale and may have fewer long-term consequences for credit than a completed foreclosure.
+Short sales also typically include a written waiver of any deficiency under Fla.
+Stat. § 702.06 — an important protection in Florida, where deficiency judgments are available subject to the one-year statute of limitations under Fla.
+Stat. § 95.11 for residential 1- to 4-unit properties.

 Short sales require lender approval and take time to close.
-Starting the conversation early — before a foreclosure sale is scheduled — gives you far more flexibility.
+Starting the conversation early — before a § 45.031 sale is scheduled — gives more flexibility.
+Short sales also fall under the broader 12 C.F.R. § 1024.41 framework as a non-retention loss mitigation option.

-A deed in lieu means you voluntarily transfer ownership of your home to the lender in exchange for being released from your mortgage debt.
-Like a short sale, this avoids a formal foreclosure on your record.
-Lenders don't always accept them, but it's worth asking if other options aren't available.
+A deed in lieu means voluntarily transferring ownership of the home to the lender in exchange for being released from the mortgage debt.
+Like a short sale, this avoids a § 45.031 foreclosure sale and avoids the 1-year § 95.11 deficiency exposure when paired with a written § 702.06 deficiency waiver.
+Lenders do not always accept a deed in lieu, but it is worth requesting through the 12 C.F.R. § 1024.41 evaluation when retention options are not feasible.

 Get a Free Review of Your Situation